Although the mechanics between the robot A and B are absolutely different, the input-output (state-action) for the controllers are the same.

 Hajime Kimura, Shigenobu Kobayashi:

-Reinforcement Learning using Stochastic Gradient Algorithm and its Application to Robots,
+Reinforcement Learning using Stochastic Gradient Algorithm and its Application

-The Transaction of the Institute of Electrical Enginners of Japan, Vol.119, No.8 (1999) (in Japanese, sorry)
+The Transaction of the Institute of Electrical Enginners of Japan, Vol.119, No.8 (1999)

 Although this paper is written in Japanese, you may easily follow the mathematics.